-Charley Parkhurst, aka: One Eyed Charley, Mountain Charley, Six-Horse Charley (1812-1879) – Parkhurst was a female tobacco chewing, cussing, gambling California stage driver who was found dead in bed on December 18, 1879.
-To the surprise of Charley’s friend’s, the person they found was not who they thought ‘he’ was.
+Charley Parkhurst, who was also known as One-Eyed Charley, Mountain Charley, and Six-Horse Charley was a female tobacco chewing, cussing, gambling California stage driver who was found dead in bed on December 18, 1879.
+To the surprise of Charley’s friends, the person they found was not who they thought “he” was.
 Charley was a woman!

-Born as Charlotte Darkey Parkhurst in New Hampshire, she was raised in an orphanage before she ran away disguised in boy’s clothing.
+Born as Charlotte Darkey Parkhurst in New Hampshire in 1812, she was raised in an orphanage before she ran away disguised in boy’s clothing.
 The trick worked so well, she continued the disguise finding work in a livery stable in Worcester, Massachusetts.

 One account says of Parkhurst that when asked how she could make her way through all the dust, she replied “I’ve traveled over these mountains so often I can tell where the road is by the sound of the wheels.
 When they rattle, I’m on hard ground; when they don’t rattle I gen’r’lly look over the side to see where she’s agoing.”

 After giving up driving, she worked at lumbering, cattle ranching and raising chickens before retiring to a quiet life in Watsonville, California.
 When she died on December 18, 1879, of cancer, her true sex was revealed for the first time to an abundance of startled friends.
 The San Francisco Morning Call said of her upon her death,